 - A. Distribution.
 At least 60% of the required residential Open Space shall be shared among the tenants of the Project. - B. Dimensions.
-Areas counted towards the minimum Common Open Space requirement must be a minimum area of 400 square feet with a minimum width of 15 feet. - C. Siting.
-Open Space shall not be located within 100 feet of freeway right-of-way (CalTrans property). - D. Indoor/outdoor.
+Areas counted towards the minimum Common Open Space requirement must be a minimum area of 400 square feet with a minimum width of 15 feet. - C. Indoor/outdoor.
 A minimum of 75% of Common Open Space shall be outdoors.
-A minimum of 80% of outdoor Common Open Space shall be open to the sky. - E. Hardscape.
+A minimum of 80% of outdoor Common Open Space shall be open to the sky. - D. Hardscape.
 A maximum of 25% of Common Open Space may be paved in standard concrete.
-Remaining areas shall use one of the following enhanced paving techniques: - 1.
-Brick, - 2.
-Natural stone, - 3.
-Unit concrete pavers, - 4.
-Textured and colored concrete, - Concrete with exposed or special aggregate, and/or - Other alternative paving per Design Review/ Director approval. - F. Landscape.
+Remaining areas shall use any of the following enhanced paving techniques: - 1.
+Brick, - 2. natural stone, - 3. unit concrete pavers, - 4. textured and colored concrete, - concrete with exposed or special aggregate, and/or - other alternative paving per Design Review/ Director approval. - E. Landscape.
 A minimum of 25% of Common Open Space shall be planted area at least 30 inches in length, width and depth.
-Plant materials shall be selected in compliance with PMC17.44.050 Water Efficient Landscape: Incorporation of Model Water Efficient Landscape Ordinance.
+Plant materials shall be selected in compliance with PMC17.44.050 - Water Efficient Landscape: Incorporation of Model Water Efficient Landscape Ordinance.

-- G. Trees.
+- F. Trees.
 A minimum of one 24-inch box tree per project or per each 500 square feet of Common Open Space, whichever is greater, shall be planted.
-For projects with 2 or more trees, a minimum 50% of trees planted shall be shade trees. - H. Water features.
+For projects with 2 or more trees, a minimum 50% of trees planted shall be shade trees. [need list of qualifying species] - G. Water features.
 A maximum of 5% of Common Open Space shall be fountains, reflecting pools, or other water features.
-Swimming pools are not considered water features. - I. Roof decks.
-A maximum of 40% of Common Open Space may be on a building's rooftop. - 1.
-Roof decks shall cover no more than one-third of the roof area. - 2.
+Swimming pools are not considered water features. - H. Roof decks.
+A maximum of 40% of Open Space may be on a building's rooftop. - Roof decks shall cover no more than one-third of the roof area. - 2.
 Roof decks shall be set back 5 feet from the building edge on all sides. - 3.
-Roof decks shall not be allowed within 50 feet of an RS zone. - J. Access.
-Common Open Spaces may be accessible to the public if desired.
+Roof decks shall not be allowed within 50 feet of an RS zone. - Access.
+Common Open Spaces may be accessible to the public if desired but is not required to meet Public Open Space requirements.